This guide highlights key tips for staying safe in the NFT and Web3 space.

 For extra security, consider using an “air-gapped” computer with your hardware device.
 An air-gapped computer is one that has never been connected to the internet before.

 However, like other hardware items, you need to make sure to keep your wallet secure and not lose it!

 Limit smart contract approvals

-It’s best to not interact with emails, files, and QR codes sent by strangers.
-Attachments of all formats, including PDFs, have been known to contain harmful viruses or malware.
+It’s best to not interact with files, and QR codes sent by strangers.
+Attachments of all formats, including PDFs, may contain harmful viruses or malware.

 If it seems too good to be true, it probably is